msrajawat298/Data-Structure-using-JS/Interview_prepration/managerial_round.md

 - you are asked to learn a new technology for a new project and then in that case what you will do ?
 - one is you are introduced in a new project with a tight deadline client is not happy they are not clear requirements what you will do so?

+-- Cvent
+- Can you tell me where you are disagree with team or manager?
+- Can you tell me any example hard solution you have provided yo go above and beyond in you comfort zone

 -- TCS
-• What are your technical skills?
+- What are your technical skills?
-• What was my role in current company and current project ?
+- What was my role in current company and current project ?
-• Why do you work on node js ?
+- Why do you work on node js ?
 Why node js is better ?
-• What problem did you faced ?
+- What problem did you faced ?
-Do you have any questions for us ?
+- Do you have any questions for us ?
-• Ask about feedback
+- Ask about feedback
-• Ask about project tools and technologies
+- Ask about project tools and technologies
-• Ask about company culture and values
+- Ask about company culture and values
-• Ask any doubts that you have
+- Ask any doubts that you have